rbind/blog.jemu.name/content/posts/2020-05-14-migrating-themes-and-overhauling-the-rest/index.en.md

 chroma_gen("monokailight")
 ```

-I then refactored the two CSS files into one SCSS file and split them into three parts: The `base` theme for the elements common to both light and dark variants (VS Codes file comparison view came in handy there), and a `light` and `dark` variant.
-They are defined as a `@mixin` which makes them easy to include for my theme's light/dark modes, and when I want to tweak some colors, it's easier to figure out where the changes need to be made and which view (light or dark or both) they affect.
+I then refactored the two CSS files into one SCSS file and split them into three parts: The `base` theme for the elements common to both light and dark variants (VS Code's file comparison view came in handy there), and a `light` and `dark` variant.
+They are defined as a `@mixin`'s which makes them easy to include for my theme's light/dark modes, and when I want to tweak some colors for contrast or prettyness, it's easier to figure out where the changes need to be made and which view (light or dark or both) they affect.
-You can see what the SCSS looks like [here](https://github.com/rbind/blog.jemu.name/blob/26575cb38c44df379da73d8561a7f26094d7e1d7/assets/scss/_monokai.scss).
+You can see what the SCSS looks like [here](https://github.com/rbind/blog.jemu.name/blob/26575cb38c44df379da73d8561a7f26094d7e1d7/assets/scss/_monokai.scss), but note that this was my first time touching SCSS in years, and I never really learned how it works besides by example, so beware of bad practices.

-Now my highlighting is fairly robust, doesn't rely on third party JavaScript libraries, and the color scheme is easily customizable [^hicust].
+Now my highlighting is fairly robust, doesn't rely on third party JavaScript libraries to classify tokens in real time, and the color scheme is easily customizable [^hicust].
 Neat.

 Thanks again to Maëlle for making me reconsider my approach with her post on [syntax highlighting with hugo](https://ropensci.org/technotes/2020/04/30/code-highlighting/).